JainathJaiswal/JainathJaiswal/README.md

 ### I'm a Full Stack Applications Developer - Microservices, Angular, React, Automation, DevOps, GitOps, Kubernetes and OpenShift

+##### I’m highly experienced in Apps development, DevOps and Cloud Solutions Architect.
+I have been part of the IT industry for well over 11 years in a variety of roles ranging from Apps development, support to architecture.
+Over the last 11 years, I have been mainly working on digital ecosystem, cloud-native architecture, microservices, DevOps, systems integration, Apps development and design solutions for enterprise organizations and as a Solutions Architect.

 - 📫 Reach out to me at jaiswal.jainath@gmail.com

 ## Languages and Tools: